ricardo-martinez-dev/vocabulary_fetcher/README.md

 # Vocabulary Fetcher
 Scrape Collins Dictionary and get the result of multiple words at once

+### NOTE!
+- this project is for educational purpose only!
+Downloading copyright material is illegal.

 ### Features
 - scrape 6 languages : English, French , German, Italian, Spanish and Portuguese
 - speed up your search